ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 If you have already setup codespaces, refer to the following to open your previously setup codespaces environment.

-There are 3 ways to connect your existing codespaces, you use either approaches.
+There are 3 ways to connect your existing codespaces, you can use any of the approaches mentioned below.

 1. Go to your fork of ivy, click on the green coloured dropdown "Code", go to codespaces tab, then select your codespace.
 This will open up a new tab, from there either you can develop on the browser itself, or click on "Open this codespaces on VS code desktop" to open up visual studio code application and develop from there.